-SBFC analyses will use the left and right dlPFC and vmPFC, amygdala, and striatum as seeds, with masks derived from the FSL Harvard-Oxford Atlas (Desikan et al., 2006), for first-level analyses in the CONN toolbox.
-Cooper et al. (2012)(Yarkoni et al., 2011)We will use the rsfMRI scan to derive correlation maps between the respective seeds and all other brain voxels using Pearson’s correlations and no weighting.
+SBFC analyses will use the left and right dlPFC and vmPFC, amygdala, and striatum as seeds for first-level analyses in the CONN toolbox.
+Amygdala and striatum masks will be derived from the Harvard-Oxford Atlas (Desikan et al., 2006), with the striatal masks constructed by combining the caudate, putamen, and nucleus accumbens.
+Separate masks for the dorsal and ventral striatum will be created by a split at MNI coordinate z = 0, according to Cooper et al. (2012).
+Subsequent analyses will be performed for the ventral and dorsal striatum separately.
+Masks for the vmPFC and dlPFC will be obtained from a whole brain functional parcellation (https://identifiers.org/neurovault.collection:2099) created with Neurosynth’s meta-analysis tool (Yarkoni et al., 2011).
+We will use the rsfMRI scan to derive correlation maps between the respective seeds and all other brain voxels using Pearson’s correlations and no weighting.
 Fisher’s z-transformation will be used to normalize individual r statistics (resampled to 1 mm3 voxels, original: 2.5 × 2.5 × 2.5 mm).